Ulm-IQO/qudi-core/docs/design_concepts/measurement_modules.md

 > In other words they MUST NOT facilitate any
 > functionality that could not be achieved by using the bare logic module(s) it is connecting to.

-So, as you might have noticed the relationship of GUI, logic and hardware modules is hierarchical:
-- GUI modules control one or more logic modules but no other GUI or hardware modules
-- Logic modules control other logic modules and/or hardware modules but no GUI modules
-- Hardware modules control no other qudi modules and are just providing an interface to a specific instrument

 ## Module Features
 All qudi measurement module classes are descendants of the abstract `qudi.core.module.Base` class which provides the following features: